by Yiska Guberman | Apr 3, 2025 | Passover, Pesach, Weekly Parsha, Yiska Guberman

 by Rabbi Altonaga | Mar 28, 2025 | Rabbi Michael Altonaga, Weekly Parsha

 When things don’t work out in your home, whose fault is it usually?
-What about when they don’t things aren’t going well at your job?
-In this week’s Torah portion, Pekudei, the Israelites put all their money, all of their labour, and all of their...
+What about when things aren’t going well at your job?
+In this week’s Torah portion, Pekudei, the Israelites put all their money, all of their labour, and all of their energy into building the...

 by Rabbi Shaps | Mar 20, 2025 | Rabbi Zischa Shaps, Vayakel, Weekly Parsha